Colorado Home Buyer Assistance Programs and Options

 Colorado Housing and Financing Authority (CHFA) is Colorado’s trusted partner for affordable and responsible homeownership.
 Through participating lenders like American Financing, Coloradans have access to CHFA home purchase and refinance loans.
 These loans have competitive fixed-rate financing and may offer down payment or closing cost assistance.

-While first-time home buyers tend to be CHFA’s most frequent customers, with 56% of its 2016 borrowers being Millennials, the agency also serves Gen X and multi-generational families looking for their next home.
+While first-time home buyers tend to be CHFA’s most frequent customers, the agency also serves Gen X and multi-generational families looking for their next home.

 As with any home loan, borrowers can choose where they want to buy.
 There are no limitations to the specific housing inventory.
 The agency says its average loan is for $225,000 while noting that many borrowers have been approved for new or near-new $300,000 homes.
 CHFA-backed originations can be found throughout the metro area with Aurora, Denver, Colorado Springs, Thornton, Commerce City and Greeley producing the most volume.
 Like a lot of the Denver area, these cities have significant new home construction.

 First-time home buyers Scott and Heather MacPherson purchased their home for their young, growing family with the help of a CHFA loan.
 “Rent is so expensive, and we’d rather invest in something that is our own so we can build equity,” Heather said.